tdongsi/tdongsi.github.io/source/_posts/2015-11-23-programming-hive-hive-cli.markdown

 ### Hive services

-The `hive` shell command is the wrapper to multiple Hive services, including the CLI.
+The `hive` shell command is actually a wrapper to multiple Hive services, including the CLI.

 ```
 [cloudera@quickstart temp]$ hive --help